2.1 Basis of preparation

 2.7 Goodwill

 No self-generated goodwill is recognized.
-Goodwill arises during the course of acquisition of an entity in terms of accounting treatment provided in IND AS-103 dealmg with Business Combination’.
+Goodwill arises during the course of acquisition of an entity in terms of accounting treatment provided in IND AS-103 dealing with 'Business Combination’.
 Goodwill represents the excess of consideration money over the fair value of net assets of the entity under acquisition.
-Such goodwill is construed to have indefinite life and as such is not subject to annual amortization but annual test of impairment under END AS - 36.
-Any shortfall in consideration money vis-a-vis fair value of net assets on account of bargain purchase is recognized m OCI at acquisition point and subsequently' transferred to capital reserve-
+Such goodwill is construed to have indefinite life and as such is not subject to annual amortization but annual test of impairment under IND AS - 36.
+Any shortfall in consideration money vis-a-vis fair value of net assets on account of bargain purchase is recognized in OCI at acquisition point and subsequently transferred to capital reserve.

 2.8 Impairment of Non- Financial Assets

-2.10 Financial Instrument
+2.10 Financial Instrument a) Financial Assets

 Initial Recognition and Measurement

-All financial assets are recognized initially at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial asset
+All financial assets are recognized initially at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial asset.

 Subsequent Measurement

-For purpose of subsequent measurement financial assets are classified m two broad categones:-
+For purpose of subsequent measurement financial assets are classified in two broad categories: - L Financial Assets at fair value 11.
+Financial assets at amortized cost

 A financial asset that meets the following two conditions is measured at fair value through OCI:-

-All equity investments are measured at fair value in the balance sheet, with value changes recognized in the statement of profit and loss, except for those equity investments for which the entity has elected irrevocable option to present value changes m OCI.
+All equity investments are measured at fair value in the balance sheet, with value changes recognized in the statement of profit and loss, except for those equity investments for which the entity has elected irrevocable option to present value changes in OCI.

 Investment in Associates, Joint Venture and Subsidiaries

-The company has accounted for its investment in subsidiaries, associates and joint venture at cost.
+The company has accounted for its investment in subsidiaries, associates and joint venture at cost

 Impairment

-However, only in case of trade receivables, the Company applies the simplified approach which requires expected lifetime losses to be recognized from initial recognition of the receivables
+However, only in case of trade receivables, the Company applies the simplified approach which requires expected lifetime losses to be recognized from initial recognition of the receivables.

 b) Financial Liabilities

-All financial liabilities are initially recognized at fair value and. in the case of loans and borrowings and payables, net of directly attributable transaction costs.
+All financial liabilities are initially recognized at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.

 2.11 Fair Value Measurement

-i.
-In the principal market for the asset or liability, or
+1. In the principal market for the asset or liability, or

 The principal or the most advantageous market must be accessible by the Company.
-The fair value of an asset or a liability is measured usmg the assumptions that market participants would use when pnemg the asset or liability assuming that market participants act in their economic best interest.
+The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.

-A fair value measurement of a non-financial asset takes into account a market participant’s ability to generate economic benefits by usmg the asset m its highest and best use or by selling it
+A fair value measurement of a non-financial asset takes into account a market participant’s ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.

-The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximizing the use of relevant observable inputs and minimizing the use of unobservable inputs
+The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximizingthe use of relevant observable inputs and minimizing the use of unobservable inputs.

 All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:

-For the purpose of fair value disclosures, the Company has determined classes of assets & liabilities on the basis of the nature, characteristics and the risks of the asset or liability and the level of the fair value hierarchy as explained above.
+F or the purpose of fair value disclosures, the Company has determined classes of assets & liabilities on the basis of the nature, characteristics and die risks of the asset or liability and the level of the fair value hierarchy as explained above.

 2.12 Lease assets

-Contmgent rents are recognized as mcome / expense m the period m which they are earned.'' incurred.
+Contingent rents are recognized as income / expense in the period in which they are earned/ incurred.

 2.13 Inventory